ReportsVena vs Aleph

 AI CapabilitiesVena Copilot + Planning Agent (agentic, Azure OpenAI)Native AI for variance, narrative, anomaly detection, forecasting

-AI PhilosophyAI as a productivity layer on top of structured planningAI as a foundational design principle
+AI PhilosophyAI as a productivity layer on top of structured planningAI native to platform architecture, observable by design

 Data UnificationGood — CubeFLEX centralizes planning dataExcellent — 150+ connectors, no-code transformations, semantic layer

-Admin & GovernanceMedium - Excel templates require maintenanceLight - minimal configuration overhead
+Admin & GovernanceMedium — templates and dimensions require maintenanceLight — minimal configuration overhead

 TCO (3-year)MediumMedium-low